jnccd/graph-draw-project/README.md

 To show what node we are looking at in the current step the node is marked in an orange color.
 Due to the fact that this color is a warning color that should make it easy to see that this node is important in the current step.

-To emphasize nodes that belong to the contours that are currently checked, those nodes are drawn kind of negatively.
+To emphasize nodes that belong to the contours that are currently checked, those nodes are drawn in a kind of negative.
 The negative color of cyan is unfitting though so I used gray.
-That gray tone also fits well to the orange.
+That gray tone also fits well with the orange tone of the marked node.

 The layer of the currently checked contour difference is displayed by a line between the two nodes.
 Below that line at each side the actual contour value is drawn.

 Due to the fact that the contour number and the threads might overlap the background of the contour number is cleared.
-Overlaps between thread lines and contour difference lines aren't so confusing because they are drawn in different colors.
+Overlaps between thread lines and contour difference lines shouldn't be so confusing because they are drawn in different colors.

 When the difference line is drawn the dv value of the algorithm is drawn below the marked node to visualize that it's the horizontal difference between the two subtrees under it.